ampproject/amphtml/spec/amp-story-player.md

 #### play/pause

 Will play/pause the current story.
-This will have an effect when there is either page auto-advancement or media playing.
-Otherwise, this has no effect.
+This will affect e.g. page auto-advancement or media playing.

 ```
 player.play();